mshirlaw/single-responsibility-principle/PITCHME.md

 ---

 * function accepts many arguments
-* function accepts complicated data structure (specific to use case)
+* function accepts complicated data structure
 * flag(s) which determine how the function works
 * function relies on if / else logic to control the flow of operation